fixfactory/SliProSuperPro/README.md

 ## Richard Burns Rally Configuration

 UDP Telemetry must be manually turned ON in your Richard Burns Rally installation for SliProSuperPro to be able to read the telemetry.
-In the RSF Launcher, go to *Advanced Settings* > *Telemetry* and turn ON UDP Telemetry.
+In the RSF Launcher, go to *Advanced Settings* > *Telemetry* and turn ON *UDP Telemetry*.
 The address must be `127.0.0.1:6776`.
 If you also want to send the telemetry to another application such as Sim Hub, add another address (e.g. `127.0.0.1:6777`) and configure the app to use that address.

 ## iRacing Configuration